phip1611/docx4j-search-and-replace-util/README.md

 # Docx4JSRUtil - Search and replace util for Docx4J

-Docx4JS*earchAnd*R*replace*Util helps you to find arbitrary text placeholders inside a .docx-Document parsed with [Docx4J](https://github.com/plutext/docx4j) and replaces them.
+Docx4JS*earchAnd*R*replace*Util library helps you to search and replace text inside docx-Documents parsed by Docx4J.

-The challenge is that even if `${NAME}` stands inside a docx-Document when it's edited in Microsoft Word internally there can be style markup in-between.
+When you write a placeholder inside a .docx-Document, e.g. `${NAME}` there is no guarantee this string lands "as is" inside the underlying XML.
+There can be style markup in between.

 Therefore `${NAME}` is most probably `$` + `{` + `NAME` + `}`.
-This means we can't just to a simple replace on a `Text`-object (that's a Docx4J-Type).
+This means we can't just do a simple replace on a `Text`-object (a Docx4J-Type).

-My util takes care of that.
+Docx4JSRUtil solves this problem.

 ##### How it works internally
-1. It retrieves the list of all `Text`-objects (in correct order)
+1. It retrieves the list of all `Text`-objects (in correct order) from Docx4J
-2. creates a "complete string" (list reduced to a single string via concatenation)
+2. creates a "complete string" (`Text`-list reduced to a single string via concatenation)
 3. build lookup information to get from index in complete string to corresponding text object
-4. do search of place holders in "complete string"
+4. do search for placeholders in "complete string"
 5. build a `List<ReplaceCommand>` that is ordered from the last index in the "complete string" to the first (that's important to not invalidate indices of other `ReplaceCommand`s during replacement!)
-6. figure out on which Text-objects changes has to be done and do the actual replacement
+6. figure out on which `Text`-objects changes has to be done and do the actual replacement

 Place holders can be any string pattern, it doesn't have to be `${}`.